nrwl/nx/docs/shared/reference/nx-json.md

 ### Extends

 Some presets use the `extends` property to hide some default options in a separate json file.
 The json file specified in the `extends` property is located in your `node_modules` folder.
 The Nx preset files are specified in [the `nx` package](https://github.com/nrwl/nx/tree/master/packages/nx/presets).

-### NPM Scope

-Tells Nx what prefix to use when generating library imports.

 ### Affected